On this page:

 The main thing an introduction will do is...introduce your essay!
 That means you need to tell the reader what your conclusion is and how you will get there.

 There is no need to worry about *SPOILER ALERTS* - this is not a detective novel you can give away the ending!
 Sorry, but building up suspense is just going to irritate the reader rather than eventually satisfy.
 Simply outline how your main arguments (give them in order) lead to your conclusion.
 In American essay guides you will see something described as the ‘thesis statement’ - although we don't use this terminology in the UK, it is still necessary to state in your introduction what the over-arching argument of your essay will be.
 Think of it as the mega-argument, to distinguish it from the mini-arguments you make in each paragraph.
+Look at the example introduction at the bottom of this page which includes both of these elements.

 To some extent, this is covered in your roadmap (above), but it is so important, it deserves some additional attention here.
 Setting out your position is an essential component of all essays.
 Brick et al. (2016:143) even suggest